ocodia/AutoToc/README.md

 Version 0.1<br />
 By Paul Livingstone

-AutoToc is a JavaScript tool that automatically creates a linked table of contents based on the heading tags within a web page.
+AutoToc is a JavaScript tool that can create linked table of contents based on headings tags (e.g. <code>&lt;h1&gt;</code>) on a web page.

 [Examples](https://ocodia.github.io/AutoToc/)

 ## Features

-* Can be scoped to any area of the page (defaults to entire body)
+- [x] Can be scoped to any area of the page (defaults to entire body)
-* Supports nested ordered and unordered lists, as well as a straight listing of links
+- [ ] Supports nested ordered and unordered lists, as well as a straight listing of links
-* Auto-creates anchors for each heading (if they don't already exist)
+- [x] Auto-creates anchors for each heading (if they don't already exist)
-* Supports multiple instances on one page.
+- [x] Supports multiple instances on one page

 ## Usage